shuochen0113/Cornell_intern/README.md

    - Smaller graphs may see less benefit due to overhead.

 2. **Correctness**
-   - Aside from path position differences, **`odgi stat`** outputs confirm the final topology remains unchanged between CPU and GPU.
+   - Aside from path position differences, **`odgi stats`** outputs confirm the final topology remains unchanged between CPU and GPU.
    - The layout is functionally correct in both cases.

 3. **Memory Usage**